 Avoiding peak hours will help ensure you are not left in long queues as tourists pour into – and out of – Cornwall.

-Tamar Bridge toll cost?
+How much is the Tamar Bridge toll

 The following tolls apply to vehicles using the crossing when travelling eastbound from Saltash, Cornwall to Plymouth, Devon.
 There are no charges applied when crossing from Devon to Cornwall via the Tamar Bridge.